 PGR7.2.5R Faculty Research Degrees Committees will have mechanisms to consider applications for personal circumstances confidentially up to the commencement of the final assessment period.
+Exceptionally FRDCs may approve arrangements to support personal circumstances other than those listed at PGR7.2.4R, where there is specific individual need and evidence to support this.

 PGR7.2.6R The Research Degrees Award Board will have mechanisms to consider applications for personal circumstances confidentially within the final assessment period.
+Exceptionally RDAB may approve arrangements to support personal circumstances other than those listed at PGR7.2.4R, where there is specific individual need and evidence to support this.